schmonz/junit-greencently/README.md

 4. Run all your tests greenly
 5. Note that a file appears in your build directory
 6. Check the file's modification time in your pre-commit hook

+## Alternatives

+Gradle has a build cache.
+If you run `./gradlew test` all green and then run it again without having changed anything, it knows not to run the tests again.
+This has benefits: no additional logic needed in your pre-commit hook, and no time window for changing what's being committed.

+IntelliJ can use Gradle to run tests, in which case the Gradle build cache is your friend.
+But this can be much slower than the IntelliJ test runner, and avoidable slowness is what we're trying to avoid.